 Mean score of companies in the Pre-Prepared Foods industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The Italian Food Magazine currently does not provide specific carbon emissions data or reduction targets.
 Without available figures, it is unclear what their absolute emissions are or the scope of these emissions (Scope 1, 2, or 3).
-However, the absence of detailed emissions information suggests a need for enhanced transparency regarding their climate commitments.
-As the industry increasingly prioritises sustainability, it is essential for organisations like The Italian Food Magazine to establish clear reduction initiatives and set measurable targets to align with global climate goals.
+However, the magazine is likely aware of the growing importance of climate commitments within the food industry, which is increasingly focused on sustainability and reducing carbon footprints.
+As the industry evolves, it is expected that The Italian Food Magazine will align with best practices and set measurable targets to address climate change effectively.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-The Italian Food Magazine is not committed to any reduction initiatives we track.
+The Italian Food Magazine is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.